jlunger1/fun_things/README.md

 # fun_things

-Welcome to FunThingsToDoNearMe! fun_things is a web app which aids users in the discovery of fun things near them.
+Welcome to FunThingToDoNearMe! fun_things is a web app which aids users in the discovery of fun things near them.
 The UI is very simple -- an activity is shown to the user who has the option to save, thumbs up, or thumbs down.

 ## Setting up the environment